 UPRIGHT SQUARE PIANOFORTES

 William Southwell made instruments on a slightly different principle in the 1790s, but again, raised off the floor, so they still didn’t make use of that vital space below keyboard level.
-David Wainwright said that information found in the Broadwood archives suggests that Southwell’s idea for a vertical or cabinet pianoforte came from a sketch given to him in 1804 by James Broadwood, but the illustrations above pre-date this, starting in the 1790s.
+David Wainwright said that information found in the Broadwood archives suggests that Southwell’s idea for a vertical or cabinet pianoforte came from a sketch given to him in 1804 by James Broadwood, but the instruments above pre-date this, starting in the 1790s.
 On your left is Kenneth Mobbs’ 1798-9 piano, the others are my own pictures, based on parts of Southwell’s patents, but according to the Patent Office, these enhanced versions are my own “intellectual property”.
 I am grateful to Margaret Debenham.
 Internally, these instruments were like a square piano turned onto its side, and Southwell called them Cabinet Pianofortes, or Microchordons, although both of those terms were later used differently.
 Collard made something similar in 1798.
-It is difficult to see the point of this design, it takes up as much floor space as a square piano, but is much taller, yet apparently gains no musical advantage from that height.
+It is difficult to see the point of this design, it takes up as much floor space as a square piano, but is much taller, yet gains no apparent musical advantage from that height.
 Southwell’s 1802 “New Patent Microchordon”, also known as a “Camerachord”, was very similar to his 1798 patent, apart from having extra notes.
 In 1811, Southwell made a “piano sloping backwards” that looked similar to his others… but sloping backwards.

 Button & Whitaker imitated Southwell’s designs by simply fixing a tall cupboard on top of a square piano, and drawers beneath, so most of what you would see is not piano at all.